Ioan Petcu

-Ioan Petcu (born 1 May 1959, in Hunedoara) is a retired Romanian footballer who played as a midfielder.
+Ioan Petcu (born 1 May 1959) is a Romanian footballer manager and former player who played as a midfielder.

 Club career

 Petcu was born on 1 May 1959 in Hunedoara, Romania.
 When he was aged 14, his football talent was noticed by coach Dumitru Pătrașcu who brought him to Corvinul Hunedoara.
 On 2 April 1977, he made his Divizia A debut, playing in Corvinul's 2–1 home win against Steaua București.
 In 1979 the team was relegated but Petcu stayed with the club, helping it get promoted back to the first league after one season under the guidance of coach Mircea Lucescu.
 Afterwards he helped Corvinul finish third in the 1981–82 Divizia A season.
 Then he appeared in four games in the 1982–83 UEFA Cup as they got past Grazer AK in the first round, being eliminated in the following one by FK Sarajevo, Petcu scoring a goal against the latter with a lob after an assist from Florea Dumitrache.
 In the 1985–86 season as coach Ion Ionescu promoted an offensive style of play, Petcu managed to score a personal record of 20 goals.
-On 5 June 1990, he made his last Divizia A appearance in a 2–0 home victory against Universitatea Craiova, having a total of 363 matches with 135 goals in the competition, all of them for Corvinul.
+On 5 June 1990, he made his last Divizia A appearance in a 2–0 home victory against Universitatea Craiova, totaling 363 matches with 135 goals in the competition, all of them for Corvinul.

 In 1990 he went to play in the Cypriot Second Division for APEP Pelendriou.
 After one year, he was transferred to Hungarian club, Diósgyőr where he was teammates with compatriot and former Corvinul colleague, Romulus Gabor.
 He made his Nemzeti Bajnokság I debut on 25 August 1991 under coach Ladislau Vlad in a 2–0 home loss to Siófok.
 Petcu scored his first goal for them on 20 September when he opened the score in a 2–1 away loss to BVSC.
 On 3 May 1992 he netted a double in a 2–0 win over Videoton.
-He gained a total of 28 matches with five goals scored in the Hungarian league, his last appearance taking place on 20 June 1992 in a 2–0 home loss to Ferencváros.
+He gained a total of 28 matches and five goals in the Hungarian league, with his last appearance taking place on 20 June 1992 in a 2–0 home loss to Ferencváros.

 In 1992, Petcu made a comeback to Corvinul in Divizia B where he ended his career two years later.